Amodio/cemantix/README.md

     39225 frWac_no_postag_no_phrase_500_cbow_cut100.txt
     75653 total
 ```
-Nevertheless it works pretty well as this.
+Nevertheless it works pretty well.
 Check [benchmark.txt](https://raw.githubusercontent.com/Amodio/cemantix/main/benchmark/benchmark.txt) to see how good our models are from what the website is using.

 TODO: cemantle (US)?